-Built and social environments and the role of neighborhoods in health exposures that contributes to health inequities.
+Environmental exposures are often narrowly defined to include exposures to contaminants in air, water, and soil as well as chemicals through foods, personal care products, and other consumer products and materials.
+However, the environment defined by broader terms includes both the physical and social environments and encompasses the complex interplay between exposures that contributes to health inequities.
 Elements of the physical, or built, environment include location of residence (inner-city, rural, suburban), housing quality, proximity to major roadways, and neighborhood zoning among many others.
 Elements of the social environment include poverty, opportunities for employment, availability of transportation, access to quality health care, access to green spaces for recreation, availability of nutritious food, and exposure to neighborhood violence and crime.
 Neighborhoods represent the intersection of the built and social environments.
 The role of neighborhood-level exposure is increasingly recognized as an important contributor to health, in some cases independently of individual factors.
 Neighborhoodlevel exposures are often driven by factors such as poverty and residential segregation by race and ethnicity.
 Living in highly segregated neighborhoods has been associated with higher prevalence and severity of allergic diseases such as asthma and AD.
 Evidence suggests that neighborhood allergic disease burden is not fully explained by income and racial and ethnic composition, though these can serve as markers of other environmental characteristics and contextual factors that may explain a larger proportion of health disparities.